aragon/flock/README.md

 - Create a pull request to merge your submission into the Flock repository.
 In that pull request fill in all the relevant info described in the template
 - Amendments to the initial proposal can be made by creating a pull request over the existent pull request for the relevant review.

 The Aragon Association and representatives of the current Aragon teams will review and approve the relevant applications but the community is invited to participate in the public discussion that will take place in the comments of the relevant pull request.
+After approval by the Aragon Association, teams must submit a Finance track proposal requesting funding via [AGP-1](https://github.com/aragon/AGPs/blob/6ef7dcb9d6a0ccf3cb4d0707eed0cdd10f99044d/AGPs/AGP-1.md) and ANT holders will approve or reject such proposals.

 ## Grant Size